Sri Lankan president flees the country amid economic crisis

-The prime minister is to serve as president until a replacement is chosen — an arrangement that is sure to further anger protesters who want Wickremesinghe out immediately.
+The current prime minister is to serve as president until a replacement is chosen — an arrangement that was sure to inflame protesters who want Wickremesinghe out immediately.

+Sri Lankan presidents are protected from arrest while in power, and it is likely Rajapaksa planned his escape while he still had constitutional immunity.
+A corruption lawsuit against him in his former role as a defense official was withdrawn when he was elected president in 2019.

 Corruption and mismanagement have left the island nation laden with debt and unable to pay for imports of basic necessities.
 The shortages have sown despair among the country's 22 million people.
 Sri Lankans are skipping meals and lining up for hours to try to buy scarce fuel.